 accumulation zone - The region of the glacier where mass is only added (as snow or rain), no mass is lost.
 Usually this area is near the origin of the glacier at higher altitudes.

-High albedo means that much of the incoming radiation is
+albedo means that much of the incoming radiation is reflected

-reflected (for example snow and ice); low albedo means that
+(for example snow and ice); low albedo means that much of the

 algae - A plant group that compose the majority or all of the phytoplankton in bodies of water, mostly unicellular though there are multicellular forms such as kelp.
 Algae can form lichens in a symbiotic relationship with fungi.
 Usually neglected when the plant groups are listed, algae are responsible for more than half of all photosynthesis on earth.

 Antarctic Bottom Water - The coldest and densest water mass in the global oceans.
 Formed in particular places on the Antarctic continental shelf such as Weddell Sea and Ross Sea when surface water cools and becomes more dense and so sinks to the ocean floor.
 Once formed it tends to flow northwards hugging the seafloor.
 It can be traced into many ocean basins, including parts of the North Atlantic Ocean.

 Antarctic Circumpolar Trough - An atmospheric feature located between 60°S and 65°S. A zone of low pressure that causes variable winds moving from west to east and responsible for the "Screaming sixties" as known to seamen.

 Antarctic Convergence (Polar Front) - A surface boundary where which the colder, north flowing Antarctic Surface Waters sink beneath warmer circulating waters.
 This marks a change in the oceans surface temperature and also chemical composition.
 North of the convergence, the area is known as the sub-Antarctic.

 arid - Very dry.
 An area with little rain

 or precipitation of any kind (snow, hail, sleet etc.) usually